dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

 | Fixed About This Mac | Fixed System Profiler |
 | :--- | :--- |
 | ![](../images/post-install/memory-md/memory-fixed-aboutthismac.png) | ![](../images/post-install/memory-md/memory-fixed-system-profiler.png) |

 ---

+# Troubleshooting

+If you reboot, and you still see the memory warning notification, then something has gone wrong!...

+From the Finder's Apple menu, select the About This Mac option.
+Click the `Memory` tab.

+Visually inspect the memory tab's picture.
+- Is it showing the correct number of slots (12)?
+- Is it showing the correct number of installed DIMMs?
+- Is it showing the DIMMs in the correct slots?

+* Mount your EFI partition
+* Navigate to the EFI folder, OC folder, and edit your config.plist file using your favorite plist editor.
+* Open the `PlatformInfo` section.

+1. Confirm that the key `CustomMemory` is set to a value of true (or 1, or YES depending on your editor)
+   - If this is not set then Mac OS will be presented with data directly from your mainboard, the OpenCore DIMM order will not be shown instead you will see your DIMMs in the wrong slots

+2. If the `CustomMemory` key is correct then the most likely issue is a typing error in the `Devices` section.
+   - Double-check that you have 12 items in the `Devices` section, labelled Item 0 - Item 11
+   - Double-check that you have populated your DIMM information into the correct Item location
+   - Double-check that the other Item locations are set up to be "empty"
+     - Ensure the "empty" slots set the `Manufacturer` string value to `NO DIMM`
+     - Ensure the "empty" slots set the `Size` integer value to `0`
+     - Ensure the "empty" slots set the `Speed` integer value to `0`

+3. Make any corrections
+4. Save the config.plist file
+5. Reboot
+6. Confirm

+---